Princeton Theological Seminary

 Princeton Theological Seminary (PTSem), officially The Theological Seminary of the Presbyterian Church, is a private school of theology in Princeton, in the U.S. state of New Jersey.
-Established in 1812, it is the second-oldest seminary in the United States, founded under the auspices of Archibald Alexander, the General Assembly of the Presbyterian Church (USA), and the College of New Jersey (now Princeton University).
+Established in 1812, it is the second-oldest seminary in the United States, founded under the auspices of Archibald Alexander, the General Assembly of the Presbyterian Church in the United States of America, and the College of New Jersey (now Princeton University).
 It is also the largest of ten seminaries associated with the Presbyterian Church.

 The seminary operates the largest theological library in the United States and the second largest in the world (after the Vatican in Rome).
 It maintains a number of special collections, including the Karl Barth Research Collection in the Center for Barth Studies.
-The seminary also managed an endowment of $1.459 billion in 2022, making it the third-wealthiest institution of higher learning in the state of New Jersey—after Princeton University and Rutgers University.
+The seminary also managed an endowment of $1.459 billion in 2022, making it the third-wealthiest institution of higher learning in the state of New Jersey after Princeton University and Rutgers University.

-Princeton Seminary has been home to many leading biblical scholars, theologians, and clergy among its faculty and alumni.
 In the 1980s, it enrolled about 900 students, but as of Fall 2023, the seminary enrolls approximately 276 FTE students.
 While around 26 percent of them are candidates for ministry specifically in the Presbyterian Church, the majority are completing such candidature in other denominations, pursuing careers in academia across a number of different disciplines, or receiving training for other, non-theological fields altogether.

 The Seminary holds academic reciprocity with Princeton University as well as the Westminster Choir College of Rider University, New Brunswick Theological Seminary, the Jewish Theological Seminary, and the Rutgers School of Social Work.